Similarity-Distance-Magnitude Activations: Experiments

 \subsection{Task: $\datasetFactcheck$}

-\paragraph{$\datasetFactcheck$.} As a more challenging binary classification task for LLMs, we consider the fact check data of \citet{azaria-mitchell-2023-internal}.
+\paragraph{$\datasetFactcheck$.} As a more challenging binary classification task for LMs, we consider the fact check data of \citet{azaria-mitchell-2023-internal}.
 The training and calibration sets, a combined total of 6k instances, consist of single sentence statements that have been semi-automatically generated via templates and a knowledge base.
 The task is to determine whether the statement is true or false, $y \in \{0 = {\rm{false}}, 1 = {\rm{true}}\}$.
-The held-out eval set ($\datasetFactcheck$), $|\testSplit|=245$, the focus of our analysis, has been constructed by having an LLM generate a statement continued from a true statement not otherwise in the dataset.
+The held-out eval set ($\datasetFactcheck$), $|\testSplit|=245$, the focus of our analysis, has been constructed by having an LM generate a statement continued from a true statement not otherwise in the dataset.
 These evaluation statements are checked manually and assigned labels by human annotators.
-In addition to being a relatively challenging task that evaluates---at least in principle---the latent knowledge stored within an LLM's parameters, the test set is representative of the types of co-variate shifts over high-dimensional inputs that can be problematic for real applications, and challenging to characterize without model assistance and ground-truth labels.
-It was observed in \citet{azaria-mitchell-2023-internal} that the accuracy of existing LLM classifiers is lower on this generated, held-out test set compared to the calibration set.
-However, these test sentences would seem to also be simple true-false statements, reflecting that it is not always immediately obvious for a human user to detect distribution shifts over high-dimensional inputs.
+In addition to being a relatively challenging task that evaluates---at least in principle---the latent knowledge stored within an LM's parameters, the test set is representative of the types of covariate shifts over high-dimensional inputs that can be problematic for real applications, and challenging to characterize without model assistance and ground-truth labels.
+It was observed in \citet{azaria-mitchell-2023-internal} that the accuracy of existing LM classifiers is lower on this generated, held-out test set compared to the calibration set.
+However, these test sentences would seem to also be simple true-false statements, reflecting that it is not necessarily straightforward for a human user to detect distribution shifts over high-dimensional inputs.
 As such, we seek for our models and estimators to reflect such shifts via the predictive uncertainty.